proxy-wasm/proxy-wasm-cpp-sdk/docs/api_overview.md

 HTTP or gRPC streams, these are:

 * `onRequestHeaders`: called when HTTP or gRPC request headers are received.
-* `onRequestBody`: called when HTTP or gRPC request body data is received.
+* `onRequestBody`: called when a new chunk of HTTP or gRPC request body data is received.
 * `onRequestTrailers`: called when HTTP or gRPC request trailers are received.
 * `onResponseHeaders`: called when HTTP or gRPC response headers are received.
-* `onResponseBody`: called when HTTP or gRPC response body data is received.
+* `onResponseBody`: called when a new chunk of HTTP or gRPC response body data is received.
 * `onResponseTrailers`: called when HTTP or gRPC response trailers are received.

 For TCP streams, `Context` instances may receive the following callbacks: